^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Ig represent a characteristic product of secretion of B-cells at the final stage of their differentiation, that is, plasma cells.
-Ig concentration in blood serum reflects the steady balance between their synthesis and decay.
-Defects associated with a violation of Ig metabolism are observed in many diseases.
-Reduction of Ig level in blood serum can occur for three reasons:
+Ig is a characteristic product of secretion of B cells at the final stage of their differentiation, i.e. plasma cells.
+The concentration of Ig in the blood serum reflects the established balance between their synthesis and decay.
+Defects associated with the disruption of Ig metabolism are observed in many diseases.
+A decrease in the Ig content in the blood serum can occur for three reasons:

-• violation of the synthesis of one, several or all Ig classes;
+• disruption of the synthesis of one, several or all Ig classes;

 • increased destruction of Ig;

-• significant loss of Ig (for example, with nephrotic syndrome).
+• significant loss of Ig (for example, in nephrotic syndrome).

-A general consequence of these processes is the deficiency of Ig and, accordingly, the antibody.
-When the synthesis of Ig is disturbed, the responses of the cellular immune response mediated by T lymphocytes are also violated.
-An increase in the amount of Ig may be due to the enhancement of their synthesis or to a decrease in the intensity of their decomposition.
-Increased Ig production is the cause of hypergamma-globulinemia.
+The general consequence of these processes is a deficiency of Ig and, accordingly, antibodies.
+When Ig synthesis is disrupted, the reactions of the cellular immune response mediated by T-lymphocytes are also disrupted.
+An increase in the amount of Ig may be due to an increase in their synthesis or a decrease in the intensity of their decay.
+Increased production of Ig is the cause of hypergamma globulinemia.